Emergency Call

 Call Us Right Away if Your Cat Has an Emergency

-In the event your pet has ingested any of these plants, contact our veterinarian at Waldorf Animal Hospital at 301-705-9700 right away for help.
+In the event your pet has ingested any of these plants, contact our veterinarian at Waldorf Emergency Care at (301) 705-9700 right away for help.
 We’re here to take care of your cat in an emergency and increase the odds of survival.